2023 Year-End HR Compliance Checklist

 This year brought with it a number of hiring challenges, so ensure employees are trained appropriately and that you are complying with any mandated training moving into the new year.

 Create or Update Your 2024 Training Calendar

 Start looking ahead to next year.
-Consider developing a calendar of required training for managers and employees, e.g., sexual harassment prevention training, hiring practices, workplace safety, and effective management.
-You may also want to schedule time to update managers and staff on COVID-19 protocols and compliance to ensure continued compliance with OSHA, CDC and local guidance.
+Consider developing a calendar of required training for managers and employees, examples of which include sexual harassment prevention training, hiring practices, workplace safety, and effective management.
+You may also want to schedule time to update managers and staff on COVID-19 protocols and compliance to ensure continued compliance with OSHA, CDC, and local guidance.

 Review Employee Time Off

 If you have a self-service portal, remind employees to review their vacation, holiday, sick, and paid-time-off banks, especially if you have a "use-it-or-lose-it" policy (where permitted) or caps on carryover amounts.
 If your business tracks this for employees, you may wish to notify them about their balances.

 Update Your Employee Handbook